Superman and World War II

 An "Overseas Service Edition" of Superman #27 and "Overseas Edition" of Superman #28 were distributed to the Armed Forces in 1944 by the U.S. Army Special Services Division.
 From November 1944 to April 1945, the U.S. Navy released six "Special Edition" comics that reprint issues of Action Comics and Superman.
 The "Special Edition" books include educational material produced by the Bureau of Naval Personnel.

-A Boeing B-17 Flying Fortress (41-24380) nicknamed Superman was the oldest Flying Fortress of the 97th Bombardment Group in North Africa.
+A Boeing B-17 named Superman (41-24380) was the oldest Flying Fortress of the 97th Bombardment Group in North Africa.
 The nose paintings are based on a promotional image for the 1941 animated Superman series from Fleischer Studios and Paramount Pictures.
 Superman was assigned to the 340th Bombardment Squadron, 97th Bombardment Group at RAF Polebrook, England.
 The aircraft was photographed by Margaret Bourke-White for Life magazine in September 1942.
 On October 11, 1942, the bomber was assigned to Maison Blanche airfield in Algeria.
 Superman received over 300 holes with no fatalities while piloted by 1st Lt.
 John A. Gallup.
 Six of the crew members were awarded the Purple Heart.

 Superman was later assigned to the 515th Air Service Group.
 On September 15, 1945, the bomber sent a distress call while enroute from Dakar, Senegal, to Natal, Brazil.
 Major Willard E. Karschnick ditched the aircraft in the Atlantic near the Saint Peter and Saint Paul Archipelago.
 All 14 crew members were promptly rescued by Brazilian destroyer Greenhalgh (M 3) about 500 miles off the northeast coast.

-A Consolidated B-24D Liberator (41-23938) nicknamed Super Man was assigned to the 11th Bombardment Group, 98th Bombardment Squadron in the Pacific.
+A Consolidated B-24D Liberator (41-23938) named Super Man was assigned to the 11th Bombardment Group, 98th Bombardment Squadron in the Pacific.
 Images of Superman holding a hammer and a bomb were painted on the nose of the plane.
 On April 20, 1943, Super Man was heavily damaged by anti-aircraft fire and Japanese Zero fighters over Nauru.
 Radio Operator/Waist Gunner Corporal Harold V. Brooks was mortally wounded.
 On May 5, The New York Times reported that ground crewmen counted 500 holes, later confirmed as 594.
 The mission is depicted in the 2014 film Unbroken, written by the Coen Brothers and directed by Angelina Jolie.
 The film is based on the biography of bombardier Louis Zamperini by Laura Hillenbrand, Unbroken: A World War II Story of Survival, Resilience, and Redemption.

 After repairs, a new aircrew renamed the bomber Sexy Sue-IV, Mother of Ten and a nude woman was painted on the nose.
 During a bombing run from Tarawa on January 20, 1944, Sexy Sue-IV reported engine failure near Wotje Atoll, Marshall Islands.
 The fate of the nine crew members is unknown.
 Classified material from the aircraft was later captured from Japanese forces on Kwajalein Atoll.